kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

 ### Detailed Connectivity Analysis

 Once partition instances are identified, the `PartitionPortAnalyzer` class conducts a deep analysis of the parent module's netlist to understand the data flow.
-The reason why this step is important is that until we know which port of which module instance is connected to which peer, we won't be able to make the MPI structures that will be used to carry the information across multiple processes/MPI ranks.
+The reason why this step in important is because until we don't know which port of which module instance is connected to which peer, we woun't be able to make the MPI structures that will be used to carry the information across multiple processes/MPI ranks.
   <div class="row mt-3">
       <div class="col-sm mt-3 mt-md-0">
           {% include figure.liquid loading="eager" path="assets/img/mmpi-connections.png" class="img-fluid rounded z-depth-1" %}